rogeriopalermo/Getting-and-Cleaning-Data/README.md

 This is the project capstone for the course Getting and Cleaning Data from Coursera.

-Note that I used a lot of help from benjamin-chan's project, you can find his project here in GitHub by searching "benjamin-chan" (his user name).
+<strong>Note that I used a lot of help from benjamin-chan's project, you can find his project here in GitHub by searching "benjamin-chan" (his user name).</strong>

 The script "run_analysis.R" works as follow (note that inside the scripts there are comments describing it's functionality):